Libraries

 Examples are the sequential variant of the Intel MKL, the Cray libsci, the OpenBLAS OpenMP variant

-with multiple OpenMP threads in CP2K requires that CP2K was compiled with the Intel compiler.
+CP2K requires that CP2K was compiled with the Intel compiler.

 On the Mac, BLAS and LAPACK may be provided by Apple’s Accelerate framework.
 If using this